AI Governance & Safety February 18, 2026 · 9 min read

 The Three Lines of Defense for AI

 Financial services have used the “three lines of defense” model for decades.
-It maps directly, and powerfully, onto AI governance:
+The model itself is not novel; what follows is how it maps specifically to AI Governance roles and responsibilities:

 First Line: AI Developers and Deployers